rbatta/rbatta.github.io/_posts/2015-03-20-a-quick-tip.md

 layout: post
 title:  "A Quick Tip with Database Formatting"
 date:   2015-03-20
-tags: [postgres, mysql, tips]
+tags:
+- postgres
+- mysql
+- tips
+categories:
+- postgres
-categories: postgres mysql
+- mysql
+- tips
 permalink: /a-quick-tip-with-database-formatting/
+summary: "Simple tip to format how output is displayed in Postgres and MySQL"
 ---

 I'm constantly learning, mostly at this new job.
 It's gotten to the point where I end up diving down the rabbit hole many many times.
 Don't get me wrong, I love every bit of it.
 Might even say I'm addicted to it.
 Today's tip is brought to you by both MySQL && Postgres!
 Whoa, a double feature.